helloSimpleAI/SimpleAI/SimpleAI 0.1/README.md

 # SimpleAI X0.1 MuZero

-A implementation of **Sampled MuZero** based on the [MuZero-General](https://github.com/werner-duvaud/muzero-general).
+A implementation of **Simpled MuZero** based on the https://www.hellosimpleai.com/#/home

-MuZero is a state of the art RL algorithm for board games (Chess, Go, ...) and Atari games.
-[Sampled MuZero](http://arxiv.org/abs/2104.06303) is an extension of the MuZero algorithm that is able to learn in domains with arbitrarily complex action spaces by planning over sampled actions.
+MuZero is a state of the art RL algorithm for board games (Chess, Go, ...) and Atari games. https://www.hellosimpleai.com/#/home is an extension of the MuZero algorithm that is able to learn in domains with arbitrarily complex action spaces by planning over sampled actions.

 ## Features